Second Garibashvili government: History

 Garibashvili took office amid political crisis in Georgia.
 Nika Melia, chairman of the opposition United National Movement party, was accused of organizing mass violence during the anti-government protests in 2019.
-In June 2019, the court released him on bail.
+In June 2019, a court released him on bail.
 When Melia declined to pay bail, the Tbilisi City Court satisfied the prosecution's motion to send Melia to pretrial detention.
 In response, Prime Minister Giorgi Gakharia proposed to postpone Melia's arrest to not exacerbate political tensions between the government and the opposition.
-On 18 February, 2022, Gakharia resigned, citing disagreement with his party colleagues over enforcing an arrest order for Melia.
+On 18 February 2022, Gakharia resigned, citing disagreement with his party colleagues over enforcing an arrest order for Melia.
 The ruling Georgian Dream party supported Garibashvili to replace Gakharia, and the Parliament voted 89–2 to appoint Garibashvili on 22 February.

 In his pre-confirmation address to parliament, Garibashvili promised a hardline approach to the "radical opposition" to curb their activities against "the constitutional order and framework".
 He referred to UNM as "a refuge of criminals and terrorists".
 Garibashvili presented his economic vision, criticizing the idea of a minimal state and the "invisible hand of the market".
-He said that "small state idea is a myth impeding the country's development" and called on the government to play an active role in economy.
+He said that "small state idea is a myth impeding the country's development" and called on the government to play an active role in the economy.
 Garibashvili stated that "history does not know the precedent of development by allowing processes to flow on their own" and "neither Europe nor America developed in this way".
 He emphasized that Georgia should become economically more self-sufficient.
 Garibashvili further criticized the United National Movement, which ruled Georgia for a decade before Georgian Dream took over in 2012, for their free-market approach to economics.
 Garibashvili's address to parliament was boycotted by the opposition (except European Socialists and Citizens), which was demanding early parliamentary elections.
 On 23 February, Melia was arrested while at United National Movement party headquarters.